-5.2 TOE SECURITY ASSURANCE REQUIREMENTS
+5.2 TOE security assurance requirements

-- 138 The assurance requirements are EAL 5 augmented of additional assurance components listed in the following sections. - 139 The components introduced by the PP/9806 and BSI-PP-002-2001 are hierarchical to the components specified in EAL 5. - 140 The augmentations relative to EAL 5 are the following: - ALC_DVS.2 Sufficiency of security measures this increases the confidence in the vital area of developer security measures to the highest CC level, this adds evaluator testing of the potential for misuse of the TOE within the evaluation scope, this increases the attack potential assumed for the vulnerability analysis and penetration testing to its highest CC level.
+- 138. The assurance requirements are EAL 5 augmented of additional assurance components listed in the following sections. - 139.
+The components introduced by the PP/9806 and BSI-PP-002-2001 are hierarchical to the components specified in EAL 5. - 140.
+The augmentations relative to EAL 5 are the following: - ALC_DVS.2 Sufficiency of security measures This increases the confidence in the vital area of developer security measures to the highest CC level, - AVA_MSU.3 Analysis and testing for insecure states This adds evaluator testing of the potential for misuse of the TOE within the evaluation scope, - AVA_VLA.4 Highly resistant This increases the attack potential assumed for the vulnerability analysis and penetration testing to its highest CC level. - 141.
+Regarding application note 18 of BSI-PP-002-2001, the continuously increasing maturity level of evaluations of Smartcard ICs justifies the selection of a higher-level assurance package. - 142.
+The set of security assurance requirements (SARs) is presented in Table 12, indicating the origin of the requirement.